Federal building housing DHS and ICE in NYC evacuated following report of suspicious powder

 The FDNY said a call came in just before 4 p.m. saying the powder was reported found on the ninth floor.
 A hazmat unit was dispatched to the scene to investigate.

-The building at 26 Federal Plaza is home to the U.S. Department of Homeland Security, among other agencies.
+The building at 26 Federal Plaza is home to the U.S. Department of Homeland Security and the city's U.S. Immigration and Customs Enforcement field office, among other agencies.

 Mayor Eric Adams addressed the situation on social media.